Trucker faces terrorist threat charge in Missouri standoff

-PLATTE CITY, Mo.
-(AP) — An armed trucker whose hours-long standoff at a Missouri rest stop snarled a freeway’s traffic for miles heading into the holiday weekend has been charged with making a terrorist threat.
+KANSAS CITY, Mo.
+(AP) — An armed trucker whose hours-long standoff at a Missouri rest stop snarled a freeway’s traffic for miles heading into the holiday weekend has been charged with making a terrorist threat with what turned out to be a pellet gun.

-Prosecutors in Platte County charged 25-year-old Khurshed Haydarov of Philadelphia with the felony following last Friday’s disturbance along Interstate 29 north of Kansas City.
+Platte County prosecutors charged 25-year-old Khurshed Haydarov on Saturday with the felony, a day after the disturbance along Interstate 29 north of Kansas City.

-Haydarov required a Russian interpreter during a court appearance Tuesday.
+Haydarov required a Russian interpreter during a brief court appearance Tuesday.
+Authorities said he lives in Philadelphia but says he’s from Uzbekistan and speaks little English.
 A judge entered a plea of not guilty on Haydarov’s behalf and scheduled a Jan.
-3 hearing to decide whether his $100,000 bond can be reduced.
-Haydarov remained jailed Wednesday.
+3 hearing to decide whether his $100,000 bond can be reduced, online court records show.

-Authorities shut down the freeway for several hours after witnesses reported seeing a man pointing a gun from the cab of a tractor-trailer parked at a rest stop.
-Haydarov later surrendered.
+Witnesses reported that a man was pointing a long gun from the cab of a tractor-trailer parked at a rest stop Friday morning, “tracking” passing freeway vehicles with the weapon’s barrel, Platte County sheriff’s Det.
+Nancy Penrod wrote in a probable cause statement.

 Most Read Stories